I need more information on…

 Will people find out I’m attending?

 Rise Recovery is 100% confidential.
 We cannot tell anyone that you are here or have been here.
-Amongst the group we have a policy of respect that says “who you see here and what is said here, let it stay here.
+Among the group, we have a policy of respect that says “who you see here and what is said here, let it stay here.
 This is a safe place.”
 You can tell others that you attend but please don’t tell others who else attends.
-And if you are afraid of running into someone you know…Everyone attending is here for a similar reason.
+And if you are afraid of running into someone you know…everyone attending is here for a similar reason.
 On a different note, if you are in a public place, a staff member will not acknowledge you unless you acknowledge them first.
 This is just to protect your privacy and not because they are being rude.
 Your trust is the most precious gift you honor us with, and we want to make sure you know that we treasure it!

-Why do I need to go to Family Group meetings, my child is having drug problems, I’m not?
+Why do I need to go to Family Group meetings?
+My child is having drug problems, I’m not.

 I feel like a failure as a parent and I am embarrassed to go to meetings.
+How can I move past this?

-We know you may feel this way.
-However, your child’s drug use is not your fault!
+We know you may feel this way; however, your child’s drug use is not your fault!
 Many of the parents attending these meeting felt the same way when they first came.
-Please understand we are here to help you and your family, not to judge you.
+Please understand we are here to help you and your family not to judge you.

 We understand you have a busy life and your time has many demands.
 However, if you can attend meetings as often as possible, you will be helping your loved one.
 Meetings are available multiple days of the week.
-Many parents have to arrange child care for their younger children and may have to alternate meetings with their spouse in order to attend meetings.
+Many parents have to arrange childcare for their younger children and may have to alternate meetings with their spouse in order to attend meetings.
 We understand you can only do the best you can do, but attending these meetings may save you from having to attend more meetings with school counselors, or members of the legal system.

 I think I can handle this problem without help from Rise Recovery.
+Is it possible?

 Who are the members of the Family Group?

 Members have to be at least 18 years old and are typically family members of a person suffering from drug or alcohol use and are not in need of drug and alcohol recovery themselves.
 This is not to say family members could never have had a drug or alcohol problem.
 Members are siblings, parents, grandparents, aunts, uncles, friends, or other people who love the person needing help with a drug or alcohol problem.
-Younger children, as young as 9 years of age, can attend sibling and children support meetings that are specially designed for children in this younger age group.
+Younger children, as young as 9 years of age through age 17, can attend sibling and children support meetings that are specially designed for children in this younger age group.

-No, we welcome anyone and everyone who wants recovery in their lives.
+No. We welcome anyone and everyone who wants recovery in their lives.

 Is there a charge?